 In providing tax relief, the government forgoes its own spending to subsidise privately-funded public goods and this has implications for the mix of public good provided.
 The type of good that individuals choose to allocate money to may be different in terms of efficiency of provision and the types of goods provided.
 In some of the media, this was summarised fairly crudely as a choice between funding the National Health Service or the Royal Opera House.
-The White Paper is relatively silent on the issue of whether causes matter, focusing only on the overall level of giving, yet it is potentially an important issue.
-There is relatively little evidence on the types of charities supported by different donors that would be particularly relevant to the debate on the cap on tax relief...
+The White Paper is relatively silent on the issue of whether causes matter, focussing only on the overall level of giving, yet it is potentially an important issue.